 Between teaching crafting classes, making paper flower kits, and talking to customers on the phone, Anastasia is so grateful for the relationships she’s built and for the Cricut community that gave her so much encouragement from the very start.
 “These are the things money can’t buy,” she remarks.

 It’s these homegrown stories from our community that inspire us at Cricut.
-Anastasia is one of countless enterprising crafters who have shown how far creativity can go in scaling a business.
+Anastasia is one of the countless enterprising crafters who have shown how far creativity can go in scaling a business.
 From kicking off a fun, dog-loving company to bolstering the design process of an artist’s world-renowned prints, and creating a crafting community that also celebrates your heritage, Cricut loves watching our members thrive in their creative endeavors.
-Please keep sharing those stories and let us know how you made an impact by turning your hobby into a small business in the comments below.